-A sanctuary for families affected by childhood cancer or child loss, offering a community of loving-kindness and supportive activities in a peaceful, natural setting to ease their experience with trauma and grief.
+To be a sanctuary for families impacted by childhood cancer and child loss, offering a community of empathy and support—along with therapeutic activities—to help ease their experience with trauma and grief.

-- To offer nutritious meals and workshops in art, yoga, meditation, healthy habits, therapeutic play and learning, and mindfulness towards the natural and spiritual world–holistic means of healing that treat the body and soul.
+- To offer nutritious meals and daily classes in art, yoga, meditation, healthy habits, therapeutic play and learning, and mindfulness towards the natural and spiritual world–holistic means of healing that treat the body and soul.

 - To apply, campaign for, and receive funds, gifts, grants, bequests, and endowments in order for families to be able to stay at Rett’s Roost for free.